ATMcashDevelopment/atmcash.v1/README.md

 # atmcash.v1

 Hello and welcome to the ATMcash github.
 This is version 1 repositorty from the official development team.
-This version is a NXT clone, however, in coming versions there will be a fork over to a new codebase.
+This version is a NXT clone, with a Hard drive Mining algorithm.

-This codebase is to get the project started and moving, and isn't meant to be a long-term environment.
+The project information is available https://atmcash.info

-The project is HDD mined utilizing the BURST algorithm for now.
-The algo will potentially also change in the future.
+The project is HDD mined utilizing the BURST algorithm.

 GETTING STARTED